-The average American makes 4.3 pounds of trash per day – now imagine that multiplied by the amount of people in the US alone.
-The trash that we put into our environment has a direct effect on not only our planet but, our health.
-The greenhouse gasses that are emitted from trash can have devastating effects on our environment such as rising temperatures and rising sea levels), but, our health.
+The average American makes around 4.3 pounds of trash per day – now imagine that multiplied by the amount of people in the U.S. alone.
+The trash that we put into our environment has a direct effect on not only our planet (the greenhouse gasses that are emitted from trash has devastating effects such as rising temperatures and rising sea levels), but, our health.
 If you read any articles from our “Detox Series“, then you know what potential harm you are putting your body through when you are exposed to a ton of extra stuff.
 Here are some easy tips to give back to minimize your carbon footprint as well as reduce your exposure to risky chemicals:

 What can I do?